Injury Attorneys | Restoring LivesTM

 Medical malpractice commonly includes the following types of cases:

 Every state has its own medical malpractice laws.
 For example, the Indiana statute of limitations for medical malpractice cases is two years from the date of the alleged malpractice.
 Some exceptions apply, but they are extremely rare.

 When it comes to medical malpractice lawsuits, Indiana puts a cap on financial awards.
-As of July 2017, medical malpractice awards are capped at $1.65 million.
-In 2019, the cap will rise to $1.8 million.
+As of July 2017, medical malpractice awards were capped at $1.65 million.
+In 2019, the cap rose to $1.8 million.

 Indiana has pre-suit requirements as well.
 If you are suing for more than $15,000, the complaint must be submitted to a medical review panel before moving forward to court.
 However, if you are suing for $15,000 or less, there are no pre-suit requirements.

 Navigating the complexities of a medical malpractice case can be complicated.
 Don’t go through the process alone.

 If you or a loved one have been a victim of medical malpractice, you are urged to contact the attorneys of Wilson Kehoe Winingham.
 An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Medical malpractice and medical negligence are different but very much related in that medical malpractice…

 Medical malpractice insurance—also called medical professional liability insurance—is a special kind of professional liability insurance…